Gerald B. Kieschnick: Blue Ribbon Task Force on Synod Structure and Governance (continued)

 Kieschnick issued a response to the 21 task force recommendations, which he generally supported.
-Regarding the recommendation for major change in the structure of the corporate Synod, its newspaper reported, "Kieschnick supports the recommendation to eliminate the current boards and commissions, stating it would solve the problems of supervision and accountability within the Synod structure.
+Regarding the recommendation for major change in the structure of the corporate synod, its newspaper reported, "Kieschnick supports the recommendation to eliminate the current boards and commissions, stating it would solve the problems of supervision and accountability within the Synod structure.
 But he also says that having the chief mission officer accountable to him 'could be seen as concentration of excessive authority in the office of the Synod president.
 That is neither the task force’s intention nor my desire.'”

 In a pre-convention issue of the Reporter, nominees for president responded to a question about their support for the task force's recommendations.
 Kieschnick wrote, "For more than four years task force members have addressed challenges in our Synod—unnecessary bureaucracy, lack of coordination, ambiguous supervisory relationships, inequitable representation, inefficient organization, insufficient accountability, etc. They have sought and responded to feedback from convention delegates and other leaders.
 While having expressed a few concerns, I believe task force recommendations are critical."
 Taking a different view was Rev. Matthew C. Harrison, executive director of LCMS World Relief and Human Care, also nominated for president, who wrote, "Part of me might like the massive increase in power proposed for the Synod President.
 That’s why it’s not a good idea."

 2010 election

-On July 13, 2010, Kieschnick was defeated for re-election to a fourth term of office by Rev. Matthew C. Harrison.
+On July 13, 2010, Kieschnick was defeated for re-election to a fourth term of office by Harrison.
 The vote was 643 to 527.
-The same convention adopted many of the recommendations of the Blue Ribbon Task Force on Synod Structure and Governance, including the provision that nearly all Synod staff would be accountable to the Synod president through a new "chief mission officer."
+The same convention adopted many of the recommendations of the Blue Ribbon Task Force on Synod Structure and Governance, including the provision that program staff would be accountable to the Synod's member congregations through the synod president, the structure of which included a new "chief mission officer", rather than separate program boards and appointed executives.
+Support services personnel would be accountable to the Synod board of directors, not the synod president, through the chief financial officer or chief administrative officer.
+Those positions would be appointed by the Synod's board of directors.

 Post-presidency

 On March 1, 2011, Concordia University Texas announced that it had engaged Kieschnick to fill the newly created position of Presidential Ambassador for Mission Advancement, a position he held through 2015.
 In January 2016, Kieschnick returned to the Lutheran Foundation of Texas, becoming its CEO on January 1, 2017.
 In January 2017, the Lutheran Foundation of Texas changed its name to Legacy Deo.
-Legacy Deo encourages estate planning and charitable giving, with a mission to "inspire giving that impacts life forever".
+It encourages estate planning and charitable giving, with a mission to "inspire giving that impacts life forever".
+In May 2024, Kieschnick appeared on the video podcast Lead Time and aired his grievances about the current synodical leadership.